 Two users are always created with new version 5.x deployments:

 A superuser that is somewhat similar in scope to the default

 adminuser in Shield configurations in Elasticsearch Add-On for Heroku before version 5.0.
 The

 elasticuser is not shown in the Kibana Management app and you cannot modify this user, other than to reset the password.

 A user for handling incoming requests where no authentication token can be extracted.
 By default, this user has no privileges.
 It is NOT recommended to provide any privileges to that user and role, and as a best practice you should NOT enable anonymous access for production environments.
 In Elasticsearch versions 7.10 and higher, the

-To learn more about users and roles in X-Pack, see Setting Up User Authentication.
+To learn more about users and roles, see User authentication.